echavet/MitsubishiCN105ESPHome/README.md

 This component version is an adaptation of [geoffdavis's esphome-mitsubishiheatpump](https://github.com/geoffdavis/esphome-mitsubishiheatpump).
 Its purpose is to integrate the Mitsubishi heat pump protocol (enabled by the [SwiCago library](https://github.com/SwiCago/HeatPump)) directly into the ESPHome component classes for a more seamless integration.

 The intended use case is for owners of a Mitsubishi Electric heat pump or air conditioner that includes a CN105 communication port to directly control their air handler or indoor unit using local communication through a web browser, or most commonly, the [HomeAssistant](https://www.home-assistant.io/) home automation platform.
-Installation requires the use of a WiFi capable ESP32 or ESP8266 device, modified to include a 5 pin plug to connect to the heat pump indoor unit.
+Installation requires a WiFi capable ESP32 or ESP8266 device, a bidirectional logic level shifter, and a 5-pin plug to connect to the heat pump indoor unit.
 ESPHome is used to load the custom firmware onto the device, and the web browser or HomeAssistant software is used to send temperature setpoints, external temperature references, and settings to the heat pump.
 Installation requires basic soldering skills, and basic skills in flashing a firmware to a microcontroller (though ESPHome makes this as painless as possible).

 The benefits include fully local control over your heat pump system, without reliance on a vendor network.
 Additional visibility, finer control, and even improved energy efficiency and comfort are possible when utilizing the remote temperature features.